TrellixVulnTeam/swahilipython_SCMU/Doc/tutorial/introduction.rst

 In the interactive interpreter, the output string is enclosed in quotes and special characters are escaped with backslashes.
-While this might sometimes look different from the input (the enclosing quotes could change), the two strings are equivalent.
+While this might sometimes look different kutoka the input (the enclosing quotes could change), the two strings are equivalent.
 The string is enclosed in double quotes if the string contains a single quote and no double quotes, otherwise it is enclosed in single quotes.
 The :func:`print` function produces a more